Wrongful Termination Lawyers NYC

 Some experts put the number of wrongful terminations at around 150,000.
 The two most common illegal reasons for wrongful termination are discrimination and retaliation.

 If you feel you might be a victim of wrongful termination, speaking with experienced wrongful termination lawyers in NYC, like the Howley Law Firm, is vital.
-We will be able to determine the merits of your situation and advise on the best way forward.
+Our employment lawyers will be able to determine the merits of your situation and advise on the best way forward.
 In addition, it will help to know precisely what wrongful termination is about as it pertains to the law.

 Holding Employers Accountable